Nadja Regin: UK career

 Regin moved to London in the mid-1950s.
 She described the relocation as a "sort of a professional suicide" since she did not speak a word of English at the time.
 Still, she soon acted in British projects like the series The Adventures of William Tell, which was her television debut, and The Invisible Man, and the feature film, Don't Panic Chaps!.
 The movie tells a story of British and German soldiers stranded on an island, who decide to peacefully co-exist because they can't leave.
 However, one day a girl, played by Regin, arrives on the island and the soldiers resume fighting, this time because of her.
 Regin cited this movie as her personal favorite.

-She appeared in many British TV series in this period: International Detective, Danger Man (where she played a Christine Keeler-sque character), Maigret, Richard the Lionheart, The Benny Hill Show, Crane, The Saint and Comedy Playhouse.
-She also rehearsed for the episode "Girl on the Trapeze", an early episode of the TV series The Avengers, but actress Mia Karam was cast for the eventual episode.
+She appeared in many British TV series in this period: International Detective, Danger Man (where she played a Christine Keeler-sque character), Maigret, Richard the Lionheart, The Benny Hill Show, Crane, The Saint and Comedy Playhouse.She played Nadia in 'The Edgar Wallace Mystery Theatre' episode 'Number Six'(1962) She also rehearsed for the episode "Girl on the Trapeze", an early episode of the TV series The Avengers, but actress Mia Karam was cast for the eventual episode.
 Her last appearance was in the 1968 episode of Dixon of Dock Green, after which she retired from acting.
 As the main reason for quitting acting, Regin stated her wish to spend more time with her daughter.
 At first she rejected offers for working outside of the United Kingdom, and then scrapped the acting career altogether.

 She stated that, though she learned the language well, in time her Slavic accent was an obstacle for more diverse roles: "I was condemned to accept the roles of spies and foreign girls, and you hadn't much of those.
 In London I forever was just like that – a foreigner".